 The tools of PR for startups out there in the marketplace are many and varied and it can be hard to know what’s essential and what’s a distraction.

-In this blog, we’ll look at the ten most important tools of PR for startups in the tech space looking to build their business by getting press visibility.
+In this blog, we’ll look at the ten most important PR tools for startups in the tech space looking to build their business by getting press visibility.

 None of them have to be expensive.